luigifcruz/CyberEther/docs/python-block.md

     ctx.output_attrs[0]["decimation"] = 2
 ```

 Editing a container-valued attribute in place (for example `ctx.output_attrs[0]["meta"]["stage"] = 2`) is detected and published as well.
 Attributes the block does not touch are left as-is.
 The block does not automatically propagate input attributes to outputs, so copy every attribute that still describes the output.
 Signal outputs must preserve or remap `sampleAxis`, `batchAxis`, and `channelAxis`.
 Newly assigned axis values must use `numpy.uint64` so they retain the required `Index`/`U64` type.
-Attribute values follow the same width-preserving rules as the environment (see [Type Conversion](#type-conversion)), so halving an F32 sample rate keeps it F32.
+Output attribute assignment mirrors C++ `setAttribute`: every write stores the assigned value's type, so `numpy.float32` stores `F32` while a plain Python `float` stores `F64`.

 ### Declaring Signal Axes